phdyang007/GAN-OPC/README.md

-# GAN-OPC
+# GAN-OPC Training Data
-This repo contains ~4000 designs that are used to train GAN-OPC [DAC2018.
-TCAD2019]
+This repo contains ~4000 designs that are used to train GAN-OPC